 There are risk factors you can control, change or seek treatment for, says the American Stroke Association:

 If you’re concerned that you might have risk factors for stroke, now is a great time to get your body moving.
 One immediate action that can help lower your risk for stroke is exercise.

 Physical activity can help you reach and maintain a healthy weight.
 It also helps lower your cholesterol and blood pressure levels, says the Centers for Disease Control and Prevention.
 Adults should aim for 2.5 hours of moderate-intensity physical activity (think brisk walking) each week.

 Before making any big changes to your diet or exercise routine, talk with your doctor.
 He or she will have more information to help you control your risk for a stroke.

-How to act FAST in the event of a strokeFinally, learn those signs in the video and be prepared to call 911.
+Remember to call 911 right away.
 Since a stroke is an emergency, it’s important to act FAST if you notice the signs of a stroke in yourself or others.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.